I'm Scared!

 doctor she may be clingy and cry.
 She remembers the pain and the hurt.

 Ex.
 Your child goes to grandma's house for a visit.
-She likes to play
+She likes to play with

-the cat and it scratches her.
+cat and it scratches her.
 Outcome: She may become fearful of all cats.
+The

-The cat hurt her when she was just trying to pet it nicely.
+cat hurt her when she was just trying to pet it nicely.

 These are just examples of fears your child knows.
 Ones she has